Joseph-Watts/WorldView/www/home.md

 ### About Data usage

-**The data used on this website is subject to copyright and used here for educational purposes only.**
+**The data used on this app is subject to copyright and used here for educational purposes only.**

 <br><br><br>

-This page has been made with [shiny](https://shiny.rstudio.com/) using [this code](https://github.com/abenedetti/bioNPS/) as a base.
+This page has been made with [shiny](https://shiny.rstudio.com/) using [this app](https://github.com/abenedetti/bioNPS/) as an inspiration.

 <br>

-If there are issues with the functioning of this website, please contact your TA.
+This app is still in development, if you encounter any issues while exploring this app, please contact your TA.

 <br>